 Currently, I'm working on a range of projects that touch on fictions and narratives in design.
 One of them focuses on textiles and upcycling.
 I am also very excited about my Ph.D., where I am currently looking into the links between design, human experience, and neuroscience.
 My future teaching projects are also unfolding some interesting topics.
 At the University of Fine Arts in Berlin, I am discussing with students the role of the fashion magazine and fashion images within in the post-digital condition.
 At School of Form, during a Humanities in Design class, students are researching sleep and literally designing for dreaming, as their task is to come up with new experience design for sleep.

-I think that one of the most fascinating things about Digital Design is how ubiquitous it is and how seamlessly it enters our daily lives.
+I think that one of the most fascinating things about Visual Design is how ubiquitous it is and how seamlessly it enters our daily lives.
 Everything we do is mediated via apps and websites, from having a walk to romance, it opens up many questions on human condition today.
 I believe there is a great potential in it, but there also many unknown consequences.
 So it is a fascinating, constantly growing space that we consume, and, in turn, are consumed by it.

 That is also why we need to be smart, because whatever we design, let it be another ‘how many steps you took today’ app or Instagram filter, it affects people.
 That is why I am particularly excited about socially engaged projects, such as Berlin-based Kiron, that enables access to higher education for refugees through digital solutions.
-I am always happy to see Digital Design as an agent for equality and diversity.
+I am always happy to see Visual Design as an agent for equality and diversity.

 Beata in Porto